Morgana Ignis

-Morgana Gwendolyn Ignis (born May 19, 1989) is an American actress and writer.
+Morgana Gwendolyn Ignis (born May 19, 1989) is an American actress, writer, and puppeteer.
 She starred as Claire Atlas in the webseries Class Acts, as Fay in Dracula's Ex-Girlfriend, and voices Sallie May on the animated series Helluva Boss.

 Early life

 Morgana Gwendolyn Ignis was born on May 19, 1989.
 Ignis grew up in Los Angeles, California.
 Throughout her teen years, she spent her time working in her father's music studio. assisting at comic book shops, helping host and promote underground art shows and punk clubs, and touring the country performing characters on stage and selling merchandise for the band Stolen Babies.
 Ignis eventually pursued her acting ambitions further through improv and theater workshops.

 Career

 Ignis worked as a stop motion animator in shows like Robot Chicken and Moral Orel before studying acting and movement, which led to a career playing creatures and other inhuman characters in sci-fi and horror films, as well a professional cosplayer in conventions.

 She starred as Severus Snape in the 2016 short fan film Severus Snape and the Marauders.
 She is also known for her work on the comedy horror show Stan Against Evil, where she plays multiple recurring characters.

 Ignis began working at The Jim Henson Company after Kirk Thatcher brought her as the body performer in The Curious Creations of Christine McConnell for the werewolf Edgar and later on the Disney Plus series Earth to Ned co-puppeteering Ned.
 She came out professionally as trans fem during the production of Earth to Ned.

+In January 2026, Ignis announced that she had joined Glitch Productions as Global Brand Manager.